BabylonJS/BabylonNative/Documentation/Playground.md

 Though designed to execute experience.js by default, the Playground app is also capable of loading and executing arbitrary JavaScript files.
-How this is done varies by platform -- Win32 allows JS files to be passed as command line arguments while UWP allows them to be executed via protocal invocation, for example -- but the behavior is the same on all platforms where invocation is supported: the app will first load the Babylon.js scripts (Babylon itself, the glTF loaders, etc.), then execute the requested external JS file, then execute a special "playground runner"
+How this is done varies by platform -- Win32 allows JS files to be passed as command line arguments while UWP allows them to be executed via protocol activation, for example -- but the behavior is the same on all platforms where invocation is supported: the app will first load the Babylon.js scripts (Babylon itself, the glTF loaders, etc.), then execute the requested external JS file, then execute a special "playground runner"